Regional Relief and Recovery Fund (RRRF) - Regional economy stream in Northern Ontario

 The Regional Relief and Recovery Fund (RRRF) will support vulnerable businesses and eligible not-for-profit organizations that are impacted by the economic disruption associated with the COVID-19 pandemic across the regions of Canada.
 Applicants are eligible to receive up to 100 percent of total eligible bridge support costs, covering up to a six (6) month period.

-The RRRF will provide repayable and conditionally repayable contributions to eligible small and medium-sized enterprises, up a maximum of $250,000.
+The RRRF will provide unconditionally repayable and conditionally repayable contributions to eligible small and medium-sized enterprises, up to a maximum of $250,000 for a six month period.
 Support to eligible not-for-profit organizations will be non-repayable.

 It is highly recommended that you read this Applicant Guide before submitting an application form.
 Please pay particular attention to the eligibility criteria to determine if you can apply.
 Applicants are encouraged to address all submission requirements and ensure that the application submitted contains sufficient detail to enable a thorough review and assessment.
 Submitting an incomplete application may result in the delay of assessment and/or rejection of an application.